nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:
 * `add exam every day p/1 d/SR1 t/CS2010`<br>
-   Add a priority 1 pending task named "exam" that starts at the current time everyday with description "SR1" and tag "CS2010" to the task list.
+   Add a priority 1 pending task named "exam" that starts at the current time and recurs everyday with description "SR1" and tag
+   "CS2010" to the task list.
 * `add exam from 10-22-2017 1300 to 10-22-2017 1500 every year p/1 d/SR1 t/CS2010`<br>
-   Add a priority 1 pending task named "exam" that starts on the 22nd October of every year 1300 to 22nd October of every year 1500 with description "SR1" and tag "CS2010" to the task list.
+   Add a priority 1 pending task named "exam" that starts on the 22nd October 1300 to 22nd October 1500 that recurs every year with description "SR1" and tag "CS2010" to the task list.

 ### Editing a task